Advice from LJMU’s Accommodation Office

-The only exception is Nursing and Midwifery students who can move into their accommodation from Saturday 8 September because formal activity on their course will start on Monday 10 September.
+The only other exception is Midwifery students who can move into their accommodation in Marybone from Saturday 7 September because formal activity on their course will start on Monday 9 September.

 TIP: Liverpool is a busy city that welcomes visitors from around the world, especially during football fixtures when hotels and travel to/from Liverpool can become expensive.
 So book ahead!

-Moving into Grand Central or St. Luke's View?
+Moving into Grand Central, Horizon Heights or St. Luke's View?

-Due to the logistical constraints associated with the city-centre location of Grand Central and St. Luke’s View, all new residents for Grand Central and St. Luke’s View only will be able to move in from Thursday 13 September onwards.
+Due to the logistical constraints associated with their city-centre location, all new residents for Grand Central, Horizon Heights and St. Luke’s View will be able to move in from Thursday 12 September onwards.
 Unite Students will send a separate communication about moving into these Halls to the new residents of these Halls.